 This very moment, you know what is happening in the code.
 A little push to yourself to look at it again and apply coding standards will improve your code quality tenfold, rather than doing it after many days when we kind of forget little things in it.

 So don’t just leave it as it is and go straight ahead for Counter-Strike or PUBG, instead, start your precious game a little delayed and re-read the code and look for possible cleaning.
 This way, in the future, you will be most likely to play the game when everyone is looking for the bugs in their code.

 I Know Everything

 “I complete my task and project, I know everything, I can build anything”.
 Surely you can.
 But every day there comes new technology, new methods, a better approach to the thing you have been doing your whole life and you are still sleeping and dreaming if you think, you know everything.
 Wake up, dude.
 We only know a drop in this vast ocean of knowledge.
 Improve your knowledge day by day.

 Being humble about your knowledge improves it, and not diminish it.

 I know, I made a lot of mistakes.
 But hey, that’s the best way to learn, isn’t it?
 A great man has said once,

 Failure is the best teacher you will ever get

 This post was just to tell you what not to do, I did it, you don’t need to.
 You can learn from your own mistakes, but it is great if it was others.
-One thing I missed in the list is the dedication.
+One thing I missed on the list is the dedication.
 Without it, I don’t think we can reach anywhere.
 I will be glad if you avoid these mistakes and jump-start your career.
-Please do let me know in the comments if it really helped you.
+Please do let me know in the comments if it helped you.
 It will fulfill my purpose to write this post.